datttrian/cs50ai/src1/README.md

 dumbledore = Symbol("dumbledore")  # Harry visited Dumbledore

 # Save sentences into the KB
-knowledge = And(  # Starting from the "And" logical connective, becasue each proposition represents knowledge that we know to be true.
+knowledge = And(  # Starting from the "And" logical connective, because each proposition represents knowledge that we know to be true.

-    Implication(Not(rain), hagrid),  # ¬(It is raining) → (Harry visited Hagrid)

-    Or(hagrid, dumbledore),  # (Harry visited Hagrid) ∨ (Harry visited Dumbledore).
+    Implication(Not(rain), hagrid),  # ¬(It is raining) → (Harry visited Hagrid) Or(hagrid, dumbledore),  # (Harry visited Hagrid) ∨ (Harry visited Dumbledore).
+    Not(
+        And(hagrid, dumbledore)

-    Not(And(hagrid, dumbledore)),  # ¬(Harry visited Hagrid ∧ Harry visited Dumbledore) i.e. Harry did not visit both Hagrid and Dumbledore.

-    dumbledore  # Harry visited Dumbledore.
+    ),  # ¬(Harry visited Hagrid ∧ Harry visited Dumbledore) i.e. Harry did not visit both Hagrid and Dumbledore. dumbledore,  # Harry visited Dumbledore.
 Note that while previous propositions contained multiple symbols with connectors, this is a proposition consisting of one symbol.
 This means that we take as a fact that, in this KB, Harry visited Dumbledore.
 )

+# Print the KB
+print(knowledge.formula())
 ```

+    ((¬rain) => hagrid) ∧ (hagrid ∨  dumbledore) ∧ (¬(hagrid ∧ dumbledore)) ∧ dumbledore

 To run the Model Checking algorithm, the following information is
 needed: